 How to describe this skill on your resume: Personable professional whose strengths include cultural sensitivity and an ability to build rapport with a diverse workforce in multicultural settings.

-Deals with your ability to design, plan, organize, and implement projects and tasks within an allotted timeframe.
-Also, involves goal-setting.
+This skill deals with your ability to design, plan, organize, and implement projects and tasks within an allotted timeframe.

 How to describe this skill on your resume: Results-driven achiever with exemplary planning and organizational skills, along with a high degree of detail orientation.

-Because so many jobs involve working in one or more work-groups, you must have the ability to work with others in a professional manner while attempting to achieve a common goal.
+Because so many jobs involve working in one or more work-groups, you must have the ability to work with others in a professional manner while working to achieve a common goal.

 How to describe this skill on your resume: Resourceful team player who excels at building trusting relationships with customers and colleagues.

-Employability skills and personal values are the critical tools and traits you need to succeed in the workplace, and they are all elements that you can learn, cultivate, develop, and maintain over your lifetime.
+As you can see, these skills are the critical tools and traits you need to succeed in the workplace.
+They are all elements that you can learn, cultivate, develop, and maintain over your lifetime.
+Be sure to not only develop them, but to share them with your future hiring manager on your resume!